ibm-cloud-docs/vpc/file_storage_vpc_about.md

 * Use security groups access mode on the file share to authorize access to the file share for a specific virtual server instance or instances within a subnet.
 This option is available to newer file shares based on the `dp2` profile and communication between authorized virtual server instance and the file share can optionally be IPsec encapsulated.
 For more information, see [Encryption in Transit](#fs-eit).

-* Use the VPC access mode, and allow access to the file share to any virtual server instance in the same VPC.
+* Use the VPC access mode, and allow access to the file share to any virtual server instance in the same zone of a VPC.
 This option is available for all [file share profiles](/docs/vpc?topic=vpc-file-storage-profiles).
-Encryption of data in transit is not supported.
+Cross-zone mounting and encryption of data in transit is not supported.

 ### Granular authorization
 {: #fs-mount-granular-auth}